 Now that we’ve highlighted why menu paper is a crucial part of your menu design process, let’s talk about paper coatings and finishes.
 What’s the difference between gloss, uncoated, and matte finish?
 Let’s find out!

 Gloss makes menus look shiny and smooth.
-This finish provides well-defined color for menus with detailed visuals or food photos.
+This finish provides well-defined colors for menus with detailed visuals or food photos.
 But sometimes you don’t want or need the sheen from gloss if it’s not your style.
 A matte finish is a classy, clean, and professional look, especially if high-definition photos aren’t part of your menu.
 A matte finish is flat; it does not reflect light the way gloss does.
 Finally, uncoated paper is plain paper.
 It is best for single-use menus, like inserts of daily specials.

 For the most amount of sheen and shine, choose a UV gloss coating.
 This will give your menu the look of a postcard.